inn-tech/icu-connect-example-node/README.md

  <br />

 ## Useage
 The ICU™ device needs to be set up in Local API mode.
 The user can chose SSL (https) connection or http and enter a security username and password on the 'Running Mode' tab on the device Web Config page.
-For example: http://192.168.137.8:3000 if the device usb-ethernet connection us is being used.
+For example: http://192.168.137.8:3000 if the device usb-ethernet connection is being used.
 ```

 git clone https://github.com/inn-tech/icu-connect-example-node.git